 Fairy lights may seem like the go-to style for the bedroom, but don't stop there.
-If you can dream of a design, there's a good chance there's a string light that has it, from lanterns to lighthouses to flowers to dragonflies.
-If you like do-it-yourself projects, you can even make your own lights, using silk flowers or other novelties to fit the theme you want.
+If you can dream of a design, there's a good chance there's a string light that has it, from stars to flowers to dragonflies.

 You can create your own unique fixture by inserting a string of lights into a vintage hanging lantern, empty Mason jar, wine bottle or glass brick.
 For a mystical touch, particularly in a child's room, twist strings of fairy lights into the shape of tree branches.

-While incandescent bulbs provide a warm glow, you may want to consider light-emitting diode (LED) lights, which are more energy efficient, run cooler and last longer.
-Keep these safety tips in mind:
+While incandescent bulbs provide a warm glow, you may want to consider LED lights, which are more energy-efficient, run cooler and last longer.

 - Use newer lights that have thicker wiring and safety fuses to prevent wires from overheating.